shadowga/website/_docs/2/d-security.md

 > **Note:** As of now, Discord's process of enabling 2FA is only present on their programme's web and desktop versions.
 You'll need a desktop machine for this, but it only needs to be done once.

 Members of our guild with admin positions won't be able to utilise the service's features without enabling two-factor authentication.
+Even if you aren't an admin, it's better safe than sorry!